-Today’s workers do not have to cash checks.
+According to experts from atmpartmart.com, today’s workers do not have to cash checks.
 Most get paid with direct deposit.
 We don’t worry a whole lot about finding ATMs because electronic payment systems let us pay for virtually anything without having to carry cash.
 Even bills can be paid online using plastic cards or bank account transfers.

 All of what we take for granted today is made possible by the emergence of four technologies that were unheard of back in the 1970s.
 If you are wondering whether or not online banking is right for you and you can find out here, consider how big a role these technologies play in every other area of your life.

 Make no mistake about it, the internet is the engine that drives online banking.
 There would be no such thing as online bill pay or direct deposit without the internet.
 That is one of the reasons survivalists fear a breakdown of global power systems.
 There is no internet without power.
 Without power there is no banking system.